Wills and Trusts: what you need to know

 How to set up a will

-The easiest thing to do is go to the free downloads section of this site, where you’ll find a document entitled ‘Key questions about your will’.
+In the members area of this site, I have a free download called “Key questions about your will”.
 Take a little time to answer the questions and make sure you’re happy with your answers.

 For most people trusts aren’t well-known and we only really hear about them in a negative context concerning helping big organisations and rich people to avoid tax.

 - The reality is completely different, so don’t believe everything you hear.
 Trust legislation is some of the oldest in the land.
 A trust allows you to control the flow of your money, that’s all it does.

 - A trust is a separate entity which is looked after by trustees – a minimum of two, but you should preferably have more.

 - They look after the money on behalf of the beneficiaries in what’s called a fiduciary responsibility: it’s not their money but they look after it for the beneficiaries.
 Of course, a trustee could also be a beneficiary, but that’s not always the case.

 - The assets in a trust can be anything from cash to investment to property to others, or a mixture of all of them.
 The money could have come from your will, in which case it’s called a will trust; or it could have been paid in during your life, in which case it’s called a lifetime trust (and may well also receive any death in serviced payments due, for example).